Gigaspaces/solution-hub/examples/README.md

 * [projection](/examples/advanced/projection) - Demonstrates the usage of Projections in XAP
 * [changeapi](/examples/advanced/changeapi) - Demonstrates the usage of Change API in XAP

+# Transactions

+This example is given in a separate module.
+It shows how XAP transactions can be used by configuring the Transaction Manager and applying `@Transactional` annotation to methods.
+You can proceed to it [here](/examples/transaction).

 # Running The Examples

 Before executing any of the given examples, you have to download GigaSpaces XAP and install maven plugin.